bvntsev/org-schedule-yeargen/README.md

 if you will be as soon make changes for yourself.

 ## Extra info
+The first week of the year begins with the ISO 8601 standard.
 ### Argument requirment:
 - python org-yeargen.py **[PATH]** **[YEAR]**
 **YEAR** in [0, 9999]